-Next, prepare yourself for The Women’s Building, an anchor institution in the ever-changing Mission District.
-The Woman's Building helps thousands of women to gain access to social services, workshops, wellness classes, and community connections.
-The building proudly features the MaestraPeace, a mural that testifies to the courageous contributions of women through time and around the world.
+Prepare yourself for The Women’s Building, a Mission District of San Francisco institution.
+It has helped thousands of women gain access to social services, workshops, wellness classes, and community connections.
+The building’s exterior features the MaestraPeace mural, a testament to the courageous contributions of women through time.

 It's approximately 3 hours in total.

-This tour does not operate every day.
+The Mission Street Art and Food Walking Tour does not operate every day.
 Please refer to the calendar to see the dates available.

 Comfortable shoes for walking